Marcell Ozuna Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.60 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.58 team ERA that ranks 29th across all MLB pitching staffs.

-- The Rockies surrender the second-most home runs in baseball (190 total, 1.5 per game).
+- Rockies pitchers combine to allow the second-most home runs in baseball (191 total, 1.4 per game).

-- Lambert (3-4) gets the starting nod for the Rockies in his ninth start of the season.
-He's put together a 4.92 ERA in 71 1/3 innings pitched, with 62 strikeouts.

-- His most recent appearance was on Thursday against the Tampa Bay Rays, when the righty went five innings, surrendering two earned runs while allowing four hits.
+- In his most recent outing on Friday against the Baltimore Orioles, the lefty threw six innings, giving up three earned runs while surrendering eight hits.

-- The 26-year-old has amassed a 4.92 ERA and 7.8 strikeouts per nine innings in 22 games this season, while giving up a batting average of .258 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.